Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Conclusion

 \section{Conclusion}

-In this work, we have proposed a generalization of the group convolution to allow for a smooth parameter-efficient relaxation of otherwise strict symmetry constraints.
+In this work, we have proposed a generalisation of the group convolution that allows for a smooth parameter-efficient relaxation of otherwise strict symmetry constraints.
 The main idea is to use a non-stationary kernel that also depends on the absolute input group element, breaking strict equivariance constraints.
-By representing group elements in a Fourier feature space, we obtain explicit control over the symmetry constraints through tunable frequency parameters.
+Moreover, we show that we can obtain explicit control over the symmetry constraints through tunable frequency parameters, by representing group elements in a Fourier feature space.

-A limitation of the approach is that frequency parameters that determine the amount of symmetry are set using cross-validation.
-More sophisticated methods could allow frequencies to be learned based on training data and possibly even indepenently for each layer.
-We expect this to further improve the effectivity of the proposed method.
-This as an interesting avenue of research, which could enable automatic layer-by-layer symmetry discovery as part of the training procedure.